Public Transportation Greenways and Bicycle Lanes Raleigh Union Station Raleigh-Durham Airport Internet Access

-The City of Raleigh, Citrix, and Bewegen Technologies, Inc. partnered to bring bikeshare to our rapidly growing downtown.
-Citrix Cycle is a public self-serve bicycle rental system for short trips, across 30 stations.
-Half of the fleet will be equipped with electric-assist motors that will provide riders with an extra boost when pedaling.
+Raleigh’s bikeshare program, Cardinal Bikeshare, is a partnership between the City of Raleigh and Bewegen Technologies, Inc. Cardinal Bikeshare is a public self-serve bicycle rental system for short trips, across 30 stations.
+Half of the fleet is equipped with electric-assist motors that will provide riders with an extra boost when pedaling.

 Raleigh Union Station